This page is key to the analysis and reporting of tickets. It is used to categorise tickets in terms of their Type, Priority, and Status.

-To manually add Types, go to Settings Cog > Service Level Management and in Category, select Super Type, Type, or Sub Type.
+To manually add Types, go to the Settings Cog > Service Level Management and in Category, select Super Type, Type, or Sub Type.

-In the Type Details, give the Type a Name and select the Process Type and Folder.
+In the Type Details, give the Type a name and select the Process Type and Folder.

 Types can be set to auto assign tickets to an individual agent or group

 Learn more about this topic by visiting the Types page.